Russ Chauvenet

-Louis Russell Chauvenet (February 12, 1920 – June 24, 2003) was a champion chess player and one of the founders of science fiction fandom.
+Louis Russell Chauvenet (February 12, 1920 – June 24, 2003) was an American champion chess player and one of the founders of science fiction fandom.

 Biography

 Chess

 Chauvenet was the U.S. Amateur Champion in 1959, as well as state champion for Virginia in 1942 through 1948 and for Maryland in 1963, 1969 and 1976.
 He also wrote columns for Chess Life.
 Chauvenet reached the level of Expert, a rating better than nine out of 10 chess players involved in tournament play.

 In 1991, Chauvenet won the fourth National Deaf Championship, in Austin, Texas.
 In 1992, at Edinburgh, Scotland, the International Committee of Silent Chess awarded him its Grandmaster title.
-Chauvenet represented the US at the World Individuals four times: Amsterdam in 1980, Washington, D.C. in 1984 where he won the Silver medal, Stockholm in 1988 where he won an additional Silver medal, and in Edinburgh in 1992.
+Chauvenet represented the US at the World Individuals four times: Amsterdam in 1980, Washington, D.C., in 1984 where he won the Silver medal, Stockholm in 1988 where he won an additional Silver medal, and in Edinburgh in 1992.
 Chauvenet also won three National Tournaments of the Deaf, at Chicago in 1980, Washington, D.C. in 1983 and Rochester in 1987.